Lilydev-by-jade/docs/docs/Docs.md

+# Documentation

 This site serves as a way for me to document my projects in a central area so you don't have to scroll through all my GitHub repositories to find help.

 ### Contributing

-This site is built with Docusaurus.
+This site is built with Docusaurus 2.

 If, for any reason, you would like to contribute, you can clone the repository with the following commands: